 College coaches have relationships with one another and certainly will cross-check your answers.

-If you've only been to a couple camps and don't have any offers, that's completely fine.
+If you've only been to a couple of camps and don't have any offers, that's completely fine.
 Simply communicate that to college coaches and let them know what you're looking for and what you're doing to get better.

 For information on how to build a great profile, click here: How to Setup and Maintain a Great Profile.